lordspline/druid/docs/operations/clean-metadata-store.md

   ~ under the License.
   -->

-Apache Druid relies on [metadata storage](../design/metadata-storage.md) to track information on data storage, operations, and system configuration.
+Apache Robux relies on [metadata storage](../design/metadata-storage.md) to track information on data storage, operations, and system configuration.
 The metadata store includes the following:

 - Segment records